Sonny West (actor): Working with Elvis

 West's cousin, Red West, worked for Elvis as a companion, driver and bodyguard from 1955 onwards.
 West met Elvis in 1958 at a roller skating rink.
 After discharge from the U.S. Air Force as an Airman Third Class (E-2), West, working as a washer and dryer repairman, went to work for Elvis as a bodyguard from 1960 to 1976, without being full time by Elvis' side such as during the '68 special.

 In December 1970, West married his wife Judy Jordan, an actress and an original "Away We Go" girl from The Jackie Gleason Show, with Elvis as best man, and Priscilla Presley, then wife of Elvis, serving as Matron of Honor.

 In July 1976, Presley bodyguards Sonny West, Red West, and David Hebler were fired by Elvis' father, Vernon Presley, in what was described as a cost-cutting measure, but was rumored to have been caused by concern over Presley's increased intake and dependence on various prescription drugs, and lawsuits against Presley due to security techniques which caused injury to fans.

 Meeting with Richard Nixon

 On December 21, 1970, Presley, West, and Elvis insider Jerry Schilling were photographed in the White House with Richard Nixon by Ollie Atkins.

 Elvis: What Happened?
 Tell all book

 In July 1977, the bodyguards, led by West, called a press conference coinciding with the release of their tell all book with tabloid writer Steve Dunleavy entitled Elvis: What Happened? which they claimed to be more of a friendly plea to Elvis to change his drug dependent behavior, rather than a mere money making exercise.
 The book sold over three million copies.
 Presley died only two weeks after the publication of the memoir, contributing to public interest, and sales of the book.
 Film clips from the original press conference promoting the book still exist.
+The press conference took place in 1977, shortly after Presley died.